astropy/specutils/docs/analysis.rst

    >>> tspec = Spectrum1D(spectral_axis=..., flux=..., ...)
    >>> corr, lag = correlation.template_correlate(ospec, tspec)

-The lag values will be reported in km/s units.
+The lag values are reported in km/s units.
 The correlation values are computed after the template spectrum is normalized such as to have the same total flux as the observed spectrum.